 CIL appeals, surcharges and enforcement

-If the progress of your CIL Liable development has been directly impacted by the Covid-19 pandemic and you are having difficulty meeting your CIL payment arrangements, please contact us by email at the earliest opportunity to discuss any options that may be available to help.
+If the progress of your development has been directly impacted by the Covid-19 pandemic and you are having difficulty meeting your CIL payment arrangements, please contact us by email at the earliest opportunity to discuss any options that may be available to you.

 There are instances where you are able to appeal a CIL decision made by SDC, as Charging Authority.
 This page also details when SDC may impose surcharges or initiate enforcement procedures as prescribed by the CIL Regulations 2010 (as amended).